EnhancingLowLightVideos/ICCV_rebuttal/main.md

 ## <span id="F1">Flickering artifacts in the video</span>

-Thank you for the insightful questions.
-Temporal flickering is a common problem in many video processed tasks  due to the instability of global optimization algorithms or highly non-linear deep networks.
-After you point out this, we try to solve the  temporal flickering in videos.
-We find the algorithm  corresponding to the paper  [Learning Blind Video Temporal Consistency](<https://github.com/phoenix104104/fast_blind_video_consistency>) can be a post-processing choice for video tasks which has temporal flickering.
-We apply post-processing algorithm not only in results of our model but also in VBM4D and TOFlow.
+We thank the reviewer for pointing out this.
+Temporal flickering is a common problem in video processing tasks due to the instability of global optimization algorithms or highly non-linearity of deep networks.
+As shown, the flickering artifacts appear in the results of not only our method but also the other methods.
+Here, we propose to further eliminate the temporal flickering artifacts in videos with the post-processing which has been demonstrated to reduce the flickering artifacts successfully in [Learning Blind Video Temporal Consistency](<https://github.com/phoenix104104/fast_blind_video_consistency>) For fair comparison, we apply the post-processing [Learning Blind Video Temporal Consistency](<https://github.com/phoenix104104/fast_blind_video_consistency>)  in results of our method and the other methods (VBM4D and TOFlow).

 |                     VBM4D                     |                     TOFlow                     |                     Our                     |
 | :-------------------------------------------: | :--------------------------------------------: | :-----------------------------------------: |